TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-dashboard/advanced-configurations/sso/dashboard-login-keycloak-sso.md

 3. Retrieve the Secret (from the credentials tab) of the Client you just created.
 You will need the Client ID and Secret in later steps.

-   {{< img src="/img/keycloak-sso/retrieve-client-secret.png" alt="Retrieve Client Secret" width="800px" height="900">}}
+   {{< img src="/img/keycloak-sso/retrieve-client-secret.png" alt="Retrieve Client Secret" width="900px" height="900">}}

+4. Retrieve the discovery endpoint of the realm. `https://<your-keycloak-host-and-realm>/.well-known/openid-configuration`.

+   From “Realm Settings” > “General” Tab > OpenID Endpoint Configuration.
+You will need it in later steps.

+   {{< img src="/img/keycloak-sso/realm-discovery-endpoint.png" alt="Keycloak discovery endpoint" width="900px" height="600">}}

 ## Dashboard’s Side… (and a bit of Keycloak)

 1. Log in to your Dashboard and select Identity Management, located under System Management

+   {{< img src="/img/keycloak-sso/identity-management.png" alt="Select Identity Management" width="800px" height="400">}}

 2. Create a profile, give it a name, and select “Login to Tyk Dashboard”

+   {{< img src="/img/keycloak-sso/create-profile.png" alt="Create a profile" width="800px" height="400">}}

-3. Set the provider type as “OpenID connect”
+3. Set the provider type as “OpenID Connect”

+   {{< img src="/img/keycloak-sso/set-provider-type.png" alt="OpenID Connect provider type" width="800px" height="400">}}

-4. Fill in the Client ID and Secret of the Keycloak Client (from step 3 in Keycloak's Side)
+4. Fill in the Client ID, Client Secret and Discovery URL/endpoint from Keycloak (from steps 3 and 4 in Keycloak's Side)

-5. Fill in the Discovery URL/endpoint of the Keycloak realm. `https://<your-keycloak-host-and-realm>/.well-known/openid-configuration`

-   Tip: Retrieve the discovery endpoint of the realm from “Realm Settings” > “General” Tab > OpenID Endpoint Configuration

-   {{< img src="/img/keycloak-sso/realm-discovery-endpoint.png" alt="Keycloak discovery endpoint" width="900px" height="600">}}

-6. Copy the callback URL from Tyk and add it to “Valid redirect URIs” in the Keycloak Client
+5. Copy the callback URL from Tyk and then you can click "Create Profile" to save the profile.

    {{< img src="/img/keycloak-sso/copy-callback-url.png" alt="Copy callback URL" width="800px" height="400">}}

+6. Go to Keycloak, and paste the callback URL you just copied to “Valid redirect URIs” in the Keycloak Client, and then save the client.

-   Clients > The Client > “Settings” Tab
+   Clients > _select the client_ > "Settings" Tab

    {{< img src="/img/keycloak-sso/add-redirectUrl-to-client.png" alt="Add Redirect URL to keycloak client" width="800px" height="400">}}

-7. Save changes to the Keycloak Client and Save the Identity Profile in Tyk.

 ## Test your Keycloak Login